Ipotrick/Daxa/wiki/Features.md

 - As Renderpasses and framebuffers are abstracted, those also do not need to be mentioned, pipelines are decoupled.
 - The pipeline manager utility makes pipeline management very simple and convenient.

+## Effective use of modern Language features:
+- Nearly all functions take in structs.
+Each of these info structs has defaults.
+This allows for named parameters and out of order defaults!

 ## Other Features:
 - Automatically managed memory allocations with VMA.
 Optionally exposed manual management.
 - Integrated object naming (used by tooling validation layers and daxa itself).